rvanalphen/Geomag/README.md

     - DONE: remove mean from data

-    - integrate maping with cartopy
+    - DONE: integrate maping with cartopy

     - use z of location to only use points within a tolerance of expected flight height